-While you will not be expected to oversee the administration of the following treatments, it is useful to understand how each works and any implications for the child during the school day.
+The following topical treatments do not need to be applied to the child's skin during the school day as they are generally prescribed for application only once or twice daily.
+However, it is useful for school staff to understand how each treatment works and any implications of treatment or side effects for the child during the school day.